 It does have a reddish tint (which can appear on the brown or purple ends of the light spectrum, depending on the lighting in your tank and thickness of the growth) and a slimy look about it, which is likely how it got the name.

 If the shoe fits, wear it.

 Red slime algae are universally hated by saltwater aquarists, mostly because it:

 - Can sometimes be difficult to control

 - Seen as a sign of an ‘out-of-control’ tank

 How’s that for a resume?

-However, unlike the dreaded saltwater ich, marine velvet, rapid tissue necrosis, old tank syndrome and other aquarium problems that have been known to kill or even wipe out an entire system, all red slime algae is known for is…well…being ugly and slimy.
+However, unlike the dreaded saltwater ich, marine velvet, rapid tissue necrosis, old tank syndrome, and other aquarium problems that have been known to kill or even wipe out an entire system, all red slime algae are known for is…well…being ugly and slimy.

 With that said, a red slime algae outbreak in your tank is nothing to laugh about.

 I’m not sure that we, as a saltwater aquarium or scientific community, have figured out exactly what the recipe is for a red slime algae outbreak, but here are a few important elements that see to show up time and time again: